Thinking About Orthodontics?

 Length of Treatment

-On average, orthodontic treatment using braces is approximately eighteen to twenty-four months in duration.
-However, the length of treatment will depend on the severity of the original malocclusion as well as the type of treatment carried out, and the co-operation of the patient.
+On average, orthodontic treatment using braces is approximately 18–24 months in duration.
+However, the length of treatment will depend on the severity of the original malocclusion as well as the type of treatment carried out, and the cooperation of the patient.
 In the case of braces, on completion of the active part of orthodontic treatment, the braces will be removed and retaining appliances (retainers) are fitted to hold the teeth steady in their new position.
 These appliances may be removable plates or wires fitted behind the teeth.
 Retainers play an important role in orthodontic treatment, if they are not worn according to instructions, the teeth may move back towards their original position.

 Myobrace – Muscle Training System